BSc 2nd Year Microbiology Immunity and Serology Notes Study Material

 [IV] Radioallergosorbent test (RAST)

 This test is an extension of the radioimmunoassay.
 This may be used to detect IgE or other antibodies as well as a variety of small antigens.
-RAST is commonly known as “sandwich” teachnique.
+RAST is commonly known as a “sandwich” technique.
 To detect IgE, specific antigens for this antibody are attached to a matrix particle.
-Serum suspected to contain IgE is the added.
-Antibody, if present combines on the surface of the particle.
-Now another antibody, one that reacts with human antibodies, is added.
-This antiglobulin antibody carries a radioactive label.
-The entire complex will, therefore, be radioactive if the antiglobulin antibody combines with the IgE.
-If, IgE is not present, the particles will not show radioactivity.
+Serum suspected to contain IgE is added.
+An antibody, if present combines on the surface of the particle.

-[V] Enzyme linked immunosorbent assay (ELISA)
+[V] Enzyme-linked immunosorbent assay (ELISA)

 ELISA has actually the same sensitivity as RAST and RIA.
 However, it does not require radioactivity or expensive equipment.
 Antigens or antibodies are attached to a solid surface, and the coated surfaces are combined (immunosorbed) with the test material.
 An enzyme system is then linked to the complex, the remaining enzyme system is washed away and the extent of enzyme activity is measured.
 This indicates the presence of antigens or antibodies in the material.
+(Microbiology Immunity and Serology Notes Study Material)

 An application of ELISA is found in the Gonozyme test used to detect gonorrhea agent (Neisseria gonorrhoeae) antigens in the patient.

-BSc Microbiology Immunity and Serology Notes Study Material
+Microbiology Immunity and Serology Notes Study Material

 BSc 2nd Year Sample Model Practice Mock Test Question Answer Papers